Axosoft/glo2markdown/README.md

 ### Notes

 Sessions are stored in the in-memory implementation which is not meant for production!
 For a production app, please update and secure the session store as well as the user store.
 [Compatible session stores for express-session](https://www.npmjs.com/package/express-session#compatible-session-stores)

+While we chose to use Next.js for simplicity, you can use any appropriate tech stack to build out Glo OAuth/API apps.